ianoshorty/ianoshorty/README.md

-Hey, I'm Ian. 👋
+### Hey, I'm Ian. 👋

-I'm a software developer and consultant from the UK.
+I'm a software developer and consultant from the UK 🇬🇧.
 These days, I'm also the Technical Director at [Komodo Digital](https://www.komododigital.co.uk).

 I've worked in the software development industry for 12 years and I still wake up every morning with a passion for technology.
 These days, I need a coffee to help me get going though... 😉